 Understand your employees’ troubles and work with them on solving them

 You already know that your remote employees will experience unique difficulties that your in-office staff wouldn’t necessarily share.
-You need to let them know that you understand these difficulties and that you’re willing to help overcome them.
+You need to let them know that you understand these difficulties.
+Moreover, you’re willing to help overcome them.
 This will show your employees that you’re on their side and that they can approach you when the going gets rough.
-In short, your workers do look up to you when they’re having trouble and by showing that you’re a reliable person to turn to, they’ll place much more loyalty in your management.
+In short, your workers do look up to you when they’re having trouble.
+By showing that you’re a reliable person to turn to, they’ll place much more loyalty in your management.

 Useful tools for managing remote employees